-Excess water charges are applied per water meter connected to a property, on the basis of all water used in excess of the annual allowance applicable to the Utility Group allocated to the property, or under the Two-Part Tariff, applicable for usage which exceeds the 1st tier threshold.
+Excess water charges are applied on the basis of all water used in excess of the annual allowance applicable to the Utility Group allocated to the property.
+Properties levied under the Two Part Tariff, will have excess water charges applied for usage which exceeds the 1st tier threshold.